Learning how to spot a bad roofing contractor can be difficult for homeowners.

 One reason is that currently, 70% of roofing contractors are not offering roof repairs, which is why so many landfills are packed with shingles.

 “For roofers, full roof replacements are good for business, but they are not good for the environment or the homeowners’ pockets,”

-7. Name not on paperwork
+7. Name not on roofing contract

 The last telltale sign of a shady roofing contractor is if the business owner doesn’t have his name on any of the legal documents pertaining to his company.